Aldehyde dehydrogenase

 Aldehyde dehydrogenases (EC 1.2.1.3) are a group of enzymes that catalyse the oxidation of aldehydes.
 They convert aldehydes (R–C(=O)) to carboxylic acids (R–C(=O)).
 The oxygen comes from a water molecule.
 To date, nineteen ALDH genes have been identified within the human genome.
 These genes participate in a wide variety of biological processes including the detoxification of exogenously and endogenously generated aldehydes.

 Function

-Aldehyde dehydrogenase is a polymorphic enzyme responsible for the oxidation of aldehydes to carboxylic acids, which leave the liver and are metabolized by the body’s muscle and heart.
+Aldehyde dehydrogenase is a polymorphic enzyme responsible for the oxidation of aldehydes to carboxylic acids.
 There are three different classes of these enzymes in mammals: class 1 (low Km, cytosolic), class 2 (low Km, mitochondrial), and class 3 (high Km, such as those expressed in tumors, stomach, and cornea).
 In all three classes, constitutive and inducible forms exist.
 ALDH1 and ALDH2 are the most important enzymes for aldehyde oxidation, and both are tetrameric enzymes composed of 54 kDa subunits.
 These enzymes are found in many tissues of the body but are at the highest concentration in the liver.